Edward Wilmot Blyden: Marriage, family and legacy

 Blyden married Sarah Yates, an Americo-Liberian from the prominent Yates family.
 She was the daughter of Hilary Yates and his wife.
 Her paternal uncle, Beverly Page Yates, served as vice-president of Liberia from 1856 to 1860 under President Stephen Allen Benson.
 Blyden and Sarah had three children together.

 Later, while living for several years in Freetown, Sierra Leone, Blyden had a long-term relationship with Anna Erskine, a Liberian woman from Clay-Ashland who had moved to Freetown in 1877.
 She was a granddaughter of James Spriggs-Payne, who was twice elected as the President of Liberia.
 Blyden and Erskine had five children together.
-In the 21st century, many Blyden descendants living in Sierra Leone identify as part of the Krio population.
+In the 21st century, many Blyden descendants living in Sierra Leone identify as part of the Creole population.
 Among these descendants is Sylvia Blyden, publisher of the Awareness Times.

 Blyden died on 7 February 1912 in Freetown, Sierra Leone, where he was buried at Racecourse Cemetery.
 In honour of him, the 20th-century Pan-Africanist George Padmore named his daughter Blyden.

 Career

-Emigrating to Liberia in 1850 Blyden was soon working in journalism.
-From 1855 to 1856 he edited the Liberia Herald and wrote the column "A Voice From Bleeding Africa".
+Soon after his immigration to Liberia in 1850, Blyden began work in journalism.
+He began as a correspondent for the Liberia Herald (the only newspaper in Liberia at the time) and was appointed editor from 1855 to 1856, during which he also authored his first pamphlet, "A Voice From Bleeding Africa".
 He also spent time in British colonies in West Africa, particularly Nigeria and Sierra Leone, writing for early newspapers in both colonies.
-He also served as editor at The Negro and The African World.
+In Sierra Leone, he was the founder and editor of The Negro newspaper in the early 1870s.
 He maintained ties with the American Colonization Society and published in their African Repository and Colonial Journal.

 In 1861 Blyden became professor of Greek and Latin at Liberia College.
 He was selected as president of the college, serving 1880–1884 during a period of expansion.

 As a diplomat Blyden served as an ambassador for Liberia to Britain and France.
 He also traveled to the United States where he spoke to major black churches about his work in Africa.
 Blyden believed that Black Americans could end their suffering of racial discrimination by returning to Africa and helping to develop it.
 He was criticized by African Americans who wanted to gain full civil rights in their birth nation of the United States and did not identify with Africa.